logsearch/logsearch-shipper-boshrelease/README.md

  * `{{file_path}}` - the raw path of the file (e.g. `/var/vcap/sys/log/nginx/access.log`)
  * `{{file_template}}` - a guess of the template generating the log (e.g. `nginx`)

-As an example, the plugin [automatically adds](./jobs/logsearch-shipper/spec) several fields to log messages:
+As an example, the job [automatically adds](./jobs/logsearch-shipper/spec) several fields to log messages:

     files:
       "**/*.log":